Host Modulated Therapy

 • Inhibits osteoclast MMPs

-Clearly, low dose doxycycline has regenerative benefits as the chronic inflammation subsides.
+Clearly, non antibiotic dose doxycycline has regenerative benefits as the chronic inflammation subsides.
 Thus, it is one of the most valuable tools available in the successful treatment of periodontal disease, especially if there are systemic host factors which cannot be controlled such as a genetic hyper-inflammatory immune response.

 Preventative periodontal care is about helping our patients to understand what is causing their disease, discussing options for treatment, and empowering them to move forward in health.
-There are host factors (risk factors) which cannot be controlled with all the best intentions – such as genetic predisposition – without modifying the host response.
-SDD is an excellent and effective adjunct to alter the course of periodontal disease safely and effectively.
+There are host factors (risk factors) which cannot be completely controlled with all the best intentions (genetic predisposition).
+Periostat (SDD) is an excellent and effective adjunct to alter the course of periodontal disease safely and effectively.

 Excerpts from the Journal of Clinical Periodontology 2004 Sept. re SDD: